Kile/Killua/README.md

 }
 ```

-You can finally run the bot in development or production environment in a menu by running `./run.sh`
+You can finally run the bot in development or production environment in a menu by running `./run.sh`.
+This will start the main bot process.
+To start the API, ideally you should use a different Terminal or screen/tmux session and run `cd api; cargo run`

 **If you add any commands, please make sure to also add tests for it.
 A document explaining how tests for Killua work can be found** [**here**](https://github.com/Kile/Killua/blob/main/killua/tests/README.md)